Complaints & Disciplinary Procedures

 - exercise one or more of the following disciplinary decisions, in combination or as alternative:

-22.214.171.124 make recommendations to the National President and Chair of the Board of the Institute regarding publication of the decision.
+220.127.116.11 make recommendations to the National President and National President of the Institute regarding publication of the decision.

 2.7 Appeal System

-2.7.4 The National President will notify the Chair of the Disciplinary Panel, as Chair of the appeals panel, of the appeal, and he or she will instruct the Chair to convene an appeals panel.
+2.7.2 The responsible AHRI executive will notify the Chair of the Professional Standards Committee, as Chair of the appeals panel, of the appeal, and he or she will instruct the Chair to convene an appeals panel.

-2.7.8 The member concerned and the complainant will be informed in writing within 14 days of the decision of the appeals panel.
+2.7.6 The member concerned will be informed in writing within 14 days of the decision of the appeals panel.

 2.8 Appeals Panel